The first I saw of Sligo

 But the sun finds his way through the nimbi

-like the silk moth that breaks through the floss,
+like the silkworm that breaks through the floss,

 and a skylark sits perched on a gravestone,